 Tom Luttrell joined Shiloh in 2013 and has an extensive background in organization transformation, process reengineering and technology deployment.
 He most recently worked in the Masco Cabinetry business unit of Masco Corporation where he was the chief information officer and vice president of customer care.
 Prior to Masco, Luttrell was with Federal-Mogul Corporation for 15 years in the roles of director of information systems and director of global electronic business development.
 Luttrell earned his MBA from Northwood University and his bachelor of science in computer information systems from Ferris State University.

 Brad E. Tolley

 Senior Vice President, Asia and Global Strategy

 Brad Tolley joined Shiloh in January 2014 and was appointed senior vice president of Europe and Asia, along with corporate strategy in November 2018.
-Tolley has an extensive background in strategic planning, business development, program management, engineering and operations.
-His 25-year career in the global automotive industry includes several leadership positions of increasing responsibilities with Ford Motor Company and Visteon Corporation.
-Most recently, Tolley was the vice president of strategy and marketing at exterior lighting supplier, Varroc Lighting Systems.
-He earned his MBA from Oakland University, as well as a bachelor of science in mechanical engineering from Purdue University.
+Tolley has an extensive background in strategic planning, business development, engineering and operations.
+His 25-year career in the global automotive industry includes several leadership positions of increasing responsibilities with Ford Motor Company, Visteon Corporation and Varroc Lighting Systems, where he was most recently vice president, strategy & marketing.
+Tolley earned his MBA from Oakland University, and bachelor of science in mechanical engineering from Purdue University.